 - Chapter 13 Bankruptcy allows the homeowner to stay in their home and pay off the overdue payments on top of the regular mortgage payments over a three to five year period.
 If all of the payments have been paid during this timeframe, the homeowner will avoid foreclosure and stay in their home.

-Keeping track of your finances while going through a foreclosure can be a headache, discussing your situation with a foreclosure lawyer from the law firm Kamper & Estrada, PLLC.
+Keeping track of your finances while going through a foreclosure can be a headache, discussing your situation with a foreclosure lawyer.
 Let a professional help you navigate your foreclosure.